Wednesday, July 16, 2025

 We all decide which "us" to be:

-a rolling stone or a steady rock.
+a rolling stone, or a steady rock.

-Our hearts decide who will hold the key.
+Our hearts decide who holds the key.

 Be free for eternity